 Duties of an MSA Team Member

-Active involvement with the MSA Team, with an expected average commitment of 20 hours per month (see Section IV for details of the MSA Review and activities of a team member).
+Active involvement with the MSA Team, with an expected average commitment of 20 hours per month when rate reviews are in progress (see Section IV for details of the MSA Review and activities of a team member).

 Participate in all MSA Team calls and meetings (unless an extraordinary situation occurs).